How was your experience with Brooke Rossi at Ohio Reproductive Medicine?

 I had good experiences with the nursing staff.
 My calls were always returned same day (if I called in the morning) or next day (if I called later on).
 They would upload critical test results same day into my online portal.
 Recently, they've had turnover in the IVF nurse department and the new ones are more disorganized and lack knowledge (they have to constantly go ask questions).
 I've had to call more and get more clarification than I did before.

 Describe your experience with Ohio Reproductive Medicine.

-Describe your experience with your nurse at Ohio Reproductive Medicine.
+Describe your experience with your monitoring appointments at Ohio Reproductive Medicine.